Emilie-dev/angular-JavaScriptProjects/README.md

 * Discovering **AngularFire** library to wire up a **Firebase** backend
 * Discovering Firebase

-This todolist was created by following the [AngularJs' tutorial](https://angularjs.org/).
+This project was created by following the [AngularJs' tutorial](https://angularjs.org/).